Skip to Content

 MethodWhat’s PinnedUse CaseRecommended

-SPKI SHA-512Subject Public Key InfoHigh-security apps with auto-managed certs✅ Yes
+SPKI SHA-512Subject Public Key InfoHigh-security apps✅ Yes

 Leaf SHA-256Full certificate fingerprintManually managed certificatesWhen needed